data-science-lab-amsterdam/GuessWho_modelvalidation/README.md

 # Guess Who - Modelvalidation

-### a practical guide on how to create an application to bring a machine learning model into production, using Dash.
+### A practical guide on how to create an application to bring a machine learning model into production, using Dash.
 ##### backround information in this repo can be found in this blog:

 #### Preparation